One of the must-do adventures for any visitor to Jackson Hole is a whitewater or scenic float boat ride down the iconic Snake River.

 “… And a (Mad) River Runs Through it.”

 As its name suggests, the Snake River slithers its way past the magnificent Teton Range, through Jackson Hole and down into the steep canyons south of town.
 Its rapids are classified between I and III, making guided river trips with Mad River Boat Trips one of the best ways to experience this wildly beautiful body of water.

-Mad River is a professional river outfitter that has been running the Snake River for the past 39 years.
+Mad River is a professional river outfitter that has been running the Snake River for over 40 years.
 With experience on its side, the rafting company can help make a river trip outing more than memorable.

 See Jackson Hole By Water

 There are two ways to explore the Snake River: by scenic float or a whitewater trip.